-The one-sample t-test analysis of the results showed, as perceived by the trainers and experts in agricultural training, with 95% confidence, the performance was moderate, but the goals were not achieved as expected (t= -0.106, df=13, Sig=0.917).
+The one-sample t-test analysis of the results showed, as perceived by the trainers and experts in agricultural training, with 95% confidence, the performance was moderate, but the goals were not achieved as expected (t = -0.106, df = 13, Sig = 0.917).
 There can be several reasons for this finding.
 First, not much time had passed since the operation of these programs, so we could not really expect significant outcomes.
-Second, these programs do not generally follow the standard steps, and according to Bachi (2013). the experiential knowledge of the planners, experts and trainers in these programs can have a significant effect on the results.
+Second, these programs do not generally follow the standard steps, and Bachi according to (2013),the low experiential knowledge of the planners, experts and trainers in these programs can have a significant effect on the results.